AEmin321/rock-paper-scissors/README.md

 # Rock Paper Scissors
-Simple version of rock paper scissors project,for The Odin Project
+Rock paper scissors using JS,HTML and CSS,for The Odin Project